rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/RunTestHandler.md

 ## Overview

-Handler that triggers a test in FCA.This handler run on each test cases.
-Additional test parameters can be added to params field in payload.
+RunTestHandler is invoked when the task specified in the intent has the value "runTest".
+This handler is used to trigger tests in FCA.
+Additional test parameters can be added to params field in the intent.
-For example if we are running a test suite, an array of method parameters are passed in param field of the payload while in a single test run only the required method is passed.
+For example if we are running a test suite, an array of method parameters are passed in param field of the intent while in a single test run only the required methodParam is passed.

 ## Usage